Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Edens Landing was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Edens Landing was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Top ancestry groups were English (27.7%), Australian (25.7%), and Other (9.7%).
-Notable divergences included New Zealand (1.8% vs None%), Maori (2.0% vs None%), and Hungarian (0.5% vs None%) groups.
+Islam, though small at 3.3%, was overrepresented compared to Greater Brisbane's None%.
+In terms of ancestry, top groups were English (27.7%), Australian (25.7%), and Other (9.7%).
+Notable ethnic group divergences included New Zealanders (1.8% vs None%), Maori (2.0% vs None%), and Hungarians (0.5% vs None%).

 Frequently Asked Questions - Diversity